 In our recent survey about how people are managing their incontinence while staying at home during the coronavirus pandemic, we found that for many, odor has become an issue.
 Some reported not being as diligent as they should be with personal hygiene.
 It seems that because we are all staying inside more, showers have become less frequent and for some, no one may be around to notice a bad smell so there is less incentive to clean up after urine leaks.

 However, it’s important to stick with your personal care routine during this time for many reasons.
 A foul smell due to urine leaks is unpleasant for you and others living in your household.
 In addition, if left for too long, smells can become difficult to remove from fabrics and clothing.
 And maybe most importantly, not cleaning up after bladder leaks could cause skin irritation or rashes.

 People with bladder control problems need to pay attention to deodorizing their skin and urinary products and need to remain diligent with personal care and hygiene.

 Read below for some tips on how to stay clean and odor-free when you suffer from bladder leaks.

 WHAT CAUSES URINE TO SMELL BAD?

 Normal urine does not necessarily have a foul smell.
 Many people with bladder control problems limit the amount of fluids they drink in hopes of reducing troublesome leakage.
-This causes the urine to become highly concentrated.
+However, this causes the urine to become highly concentrated.
 It will appear dark yellow and have a bad odor.

-There are other causes of odor in the urine.
-Some foods, beverages, and medications affect the smell of urine.
-This depends on each person’s body chemistry but everyone seems to identify asparagus and coffee as producing a stronger, more distinct odor.
+There are other causes of odor in the urine too.
+Certain foods or beverages you consume can affect urine smell.
+This depends on each person’s body chemistry but, for example, everyone seems to identify asparagus and coffee as producing a stronger, more distinct odor in their urine.